Bill’s first novel, Tamper, begins with school friends who want to be

-to be paranormal investigators, follows them through summer treasure hunts, dark autumnal
+paranormal investigators and follows them through summer treasure hunts,

 |billectric (at) aol (dot) com